shafeeshafee/garamcha/README.md

 ## &nbsp;Overview

-[Garamcha](https://github.com/shafeeshafee/garamcha) (Pronounced: *'GAH'-ram-cha')* is a demonstration of a tea company based in Bangladesh.
-The purpose of this project is to shine a light on **small businesses** and **ideas** that benefit the world.
-Ideas are powerful.
-We want to show the world that any idea or business, no matter how unheard of or forgotten, can have an appealing presence online.
+Using CommerceJS and Stripe API, we made an online market for a make-believe company called Garamcha (Pronounced: *'GAH'-ram-cha')*.
+It is a demonstration of a tea company based in Bangladesh.

+The purpose of this project is to shine a light on small businesses and ideas that benefit the world. **Ideas are powerful**.
+We want to show the world that any idea or business―no matter where it's from or who it's by―can have their ideas turn into life through creative web design.

 <br/>
 <p align="center">